-Hultz Shows School Spirit, Says Olaf Stocking Treatment Keeps Runs Away Haven't had time to write you eon.
-It goes to show that he has since you were down here for the a pile of school spirit.
-"Ewe Series", but I have quite a few things I would like to tell you Say Ma, I heard something down won both games.
+Hultz Shows School Spirit, Says Olaf Stocking Treatment Keeps Runs Away since you were down here for the a pile of school spirit.
+"Ewe Series", but I have quite a few things I would like to tell you now so guess it's about time for a letter.
+I didn't get to get up to Upstate Normal for the last half of the series but I suppose you have received the news that we won both games.
 We have a blame good team, and they surely come through for us in the tight spots.
 I have never seen a school so proud of their team in a long time.
 The president of the college dismissed school for the whole day on Monday, and I heard that he had one of the downtown business clubs singing the "Yellow Social Spy . . .